 The system of textbook rental provides the necessary texts for all grades.
 Textbooks are checked out to students through the library.
-Students are asked to record the books numbers in their agenda and are responsible for returning the same book in the same condition as it was assigned.
+Students are responsible for returning the same book in the same condition as it was assigned.
 Lost or misused texts must be paid for at the end of the school year.